JOHN I. HARRIS, III

 Mr. Harris is licensed to practice in Tennessee, the Sixth Circuit, and before the United States Supreme Court.
 He is a member of the Tennessee Bar Association, the Nashville Bar Association and American Bar Associations, the Tennessee Trial Lawyers Association and the American Trial Lawyers Association.
 He has served on the Board of Directors (1999-2000) for the Tennessee Trial Lawyers Association.

-Mr. Harris serves several nonprofit organizations as general counsel.
-These include the Tennessee Sheriffs Association, Inc., and Sugarbugs, Inc. (which provides support to families with juvenile diabetics) He also served on the Board of Directors with Goodpasture Christian School in 2005-2006 which is located in Nashville, Tennessee and of which he is an alumnus (1979).
-Mr. Harris continues to serve as a founder and presently as a board member of the Hamlett Endowment, Inc. which is a charity established in honor of Conn Hamlett to provide financial assistance to students who have lost one or both parents to continue their education.
+Mr. Harris has served several nonprofit organizations as general counsel or as litigation counsel.
+Mr. Harris serves as a founder and presently as a board member of the Hamlett Endowment, Inc. which is a charity established in honor of Conn Hamlett to provide financial assistance to students who have lost one or both parents to continue their education.

 Mr. Harris is the author of several publications.
-His most recent publication and the one in widest distribution is the book Carrying a Handgun for Self Defense In Tennessee (3rd Edition 2003) which is available through the Tennessee Firearms Association and proceeds benefit that organization.
+His most recent publication and the one in widest distribution is the book Carrying a Handgun for Self Defense In Tennessee (3rd Edition 2003).

 Tennessee law requires that we inform you that this is an advertisement.